Modeling missing transverse energy in V+jets at CERN LHC: Neutrino spectra in decays

-The solid and dashed lines in plot~(c) of Figure~\ref{figure-11} are the neutrino and charged lepton spectra in \ttbarjets~ for $N_J=3$, $t\bar{t} \rightarrow l\nu_lb\bar{b}q\bar{q}$, without a threshold requirement on the charged lepton \pt.
-In the SM, 30\% of $W^+$~bosons in top decays are produced in the transverse-minus helicity state~(left-handed) and the rest are longitudinally polarized~\cite{top-polarization}.
-Left-handed $W^+$~bosons tend to produce charged leptons with a \pt~ spectrum that is softer compared to the neutrino \pt~ spectrum as seen in plot~(c).
-Since the two spectra have similar shapes, it is possible to use the muon spectrum to model the neutrino spectrum in \ttbarjets.
+The solid and dashed lines in plot~(c) of Figure~\ref{figure-11} are the neutrino and charged lepton \pt~ spectra in \ttbarjets~ for $N_J=3$, $t\bar{t} \rightarrow l\nu_lb\bar{b}q\bar{q}$, after the selection of section~\ref{experiment} but without a threshold requirement on the charged lepton \pt.
+In the SM, 30\% of $W^+$~($W^-$)~bosons in $t$~($\bar{t}$)~quark decays are left-handed~(right-handed) and the rest are longitudinally polarized~\cite{top-polarization}.
+Left-handed $W^+$ and right-handed $W^-$~bosons tend to produce charged leptons with a \pt~ spectrum that is softer compared to the neutrino \pt~ spectrum as seen in plot~(c).
+Since the two spectra have similar shapes, it is possible to use the charged lepton \pt~ spectrum to model the neutrino spectrum \pt~ in \ttbarjets.
 Again, when a charged lepton \pt~ threshold is applied, the charged lepton spectrum becomes harder while the neutrino spectrum becomes softer, which leads to a higher consistency between the two spectra seen in plot~(d).
 Nevertheless, the effects of the $W$ polarization in top decays and the event selection, mainly due to the charged lepton \pt~ threshold, in \ttbarjets, in general, need to be corrected.

 In order to determine corrections to the charged lepton spectra for \wjets~ and \ttbarjets~ from MC simulation, one needs to measure the shape of the \pt~ dependence of lepton reconstruction efficiencies and the relative fractions of \wjets~ and \ttbarjets~ in the data sample.
 The former can be readily done via a standard technique based on $Z\rightarrow l^+l^-$ decays~\cite{z-and-w-cdf}.
 The latter should come from an independent measurement.
 With these two ingredients, corrections can be determined from MC simulation.